madanrnsit/DegenToken/README.md

 Explore the code to understand the token contract structure and modify it to suit your requirements.
 This project can be used as a foundation for more advanced token development or integrated into decentralized applications.
 ## Installation

-To download the project, clone the repository: https://github.com/madanrnsit/DegenToken.git
+1)To download the project, clone the repository: https://github.com/madanrnsit/DegenToken.git

-Make modification in the DegenToken.sol file
+2)Make modification in the DegenToken.sol file

 ## Usage